Carreau/ipython-wiki/IPEP-15:-Autosaving-the-IPython-Notebook.md

 ### URL questions

 - Should **restore** / **delete** be at `/notebooks/notebook-id/checkpoints/checkpoint-id`, or just at `/notebooks/notebook-id/checkpoints`, taking checkpoint-id as a request parameter?
+Comment by B. Granger: I think the RESTful thing to do is put the checkpoint-id in the URL.
 - In general, all **create** calls should be preceded by a **save**, and all **restores** should be followed by a **load**.
 Should this be included in the requests themselves, such that a `create` request results in a save and create action on the server, and a **restore** request results in a restore and a load action?
 Or should these actions be kept separate, so that every save&checkpoint and restore&load is actually two HTTP requests?
+Comment by B. Granger: my initial instinct is to keep them separate.
+Combining them into one call would require repeating the save/load logic in another place.

 ## UI changes